Concurrent Process Histories and Resource Transducers: Concurrency Through Cornering

 We interpret cells of $\corner{\A}$ as \emph{concurrent transformations}.
 Each cell describes a way to transform the collection of resources given by the top boundary into that given by the bottom boundary, via participating in $\A$-valued exchanges along the left and right boundaries.
 For example, consider the following cells of $\corner{\B}$:

 From left to right, these describe: A procedure for transforming \texttt{water} into nothing by \texttt{mix}ing it with \texttt{flour} obtained by exchange along the right boundary, then sending the resulting \texttt{dough} away along the right boundary; A procedure for transforming an \texttt{oven} into an \texttt{oven}, receiving \texttt{flour} along the right boundary and sending it out the left boundary, then receiving \texttt{dough} along the left boundary, which is \texttt{bake}d in the \texttt{oven}, with the resulting \texttt{bread} sent out along the right boundary; Finally, a procedure for turning \texttt{flour} into \texttt{bread} by giving it away and then receiving \texttt{bread} along the left boundary.
-When we compose these concurent transformations horizontally in the evident way, they give a transformation of resources in the usual sense, i.e., a morphism of $\A \cong \bv\,\corner{\A}$:
+When we compose these concurrent transformations horizontally in the evident way, they give a transformation of resources in the usual sense, i.e., a morphism of $\A \cong \bv\,\corner{\A}$:

 We understand equality of cells in $\corner{\A}$ much as we understand equality of morphisms in a resource theory: two cells should be equal in case the transformations they describe would have the same effect on the resources involved.
 In this way, cells of $\corner{\A}$ allow us to break a transformation into many concurrent parts.
-Note that with the crossing cells, it is possible to exchange resources ``across'' cells.
+Note that with the crossing cells, it is possible for cells that are not immediately adjacent to exchange resource across the cells in between them.
+In the above example, $\texttt{flour}$ is sent from the rightmost cell to the leftmost cell across the middle cell.
+This makes the double-categorical structure less constraining that it may seem at first.
+For example we might rearrange our previous example into the following horizontally composable cells of $\corner{\mathfrak{B}}$: